olafrv/k8s/README.md

   - VMWare Workstation 15
     - Ubuntu Linux 18.04 (4 vCPU 16 GB RAM)
       - Virtualbox 6.1 w/Oracle Extension Pack
-        - Ubuntu Linux 18.04 (K8s servers / Vagrant)
+        - Ubuntu Linux 18.04 (K8s servers => Vagrant or Multipass)

-But of course, it should work on any Ubuntu Linux 18.04 host with Virtualbox 6.1.
+But of course, it should work on any Ubuntu Linux 18.04 host with Virtualbox 6.1 + Vagrant or Multipass.

 Nodes will be created with the following hostnames according to the numbers defined in *environment.sh*:
 ```